 Getting Data into Your Workspace

-Getting initial data into LeanIX workspace
+Getting initial data into SAP LeanIX workspace

-Once you have determined the scope of the data you want to import and mapped your existing data to the LeanIX data model, your next step is to bring the data into your LeanIX workspace.
+Once you have determined the scope of the data you want to import and mapped your existing data to the SAP LeanIX data model, your next step is to bring the data into your SAP LeanIX workspace.

 To start with and to ensure a meaningful assessment, focus on Application, Business Capability, and Organization Fact Sheets.
 We recommend to begin by getting application data into the workspace.
 Next, define and add business capabilities and outline your organizational structure and hierarchy.
 Then, link applications to business capabilities and organizations.
 The next section provides additional details on accomplishing these steps.

-• Via the Excel Import/Export function: This is the most common approach when starting with LeanIX.
+- Via the Excel Import/Export function: This is the most common approach when starting with SAP LeanIX.
 It is the easiest way to add or edit bulk information within your workspace.
-You can find a detailed description of this function here: Import your Data Via Excel.
+You can find a detailed guide here: Importing Fact Sheet Data Through Excel File.

-• Via SaaS Discovery: You can leverage the SaaS Discovery feature to automatically discover your organization's SaaS applications, create corresponding Fact Sheets, and add data to existing Fact Sheets.
+- Via SaaS Discovery: You can leverage the SaaS Discovery feature to automatically discover your organization's SaaS applications, create corresponding Fact Sheets, and add data to existing Fact Sheets.
 You can find a detailed description of this function here: SaaS Discovery.

-• Add data manually: In the manual method, you create and add data to Fact Sheets individually in the Inventory.
-You can find a detailed description here: Adding and Editing Data in a Fact Sheet.
+- Add data manually: In the manual method, you create and add data to Fact Sheets individually in the Inventory.
+Find the detailed guide here: Adding and Editing Data in Fact Sheets.

-• Via Surveys: You can crowdsource data through surveys.
+- Via Surveys: You can crowdsource data through surveys.
 By including Fact Sheet elements in the Surveys, the responses received are directly updated in the Fact Sheets.
 You can find a detailed description of this function here: Surveys.

 Step 1.
-Upload Application Data into LeanIX
+Upload Application Data into SAP LeanIX

 Identify Application Owners: One of the initial steps in uploading Application Data is to identify the owners and users of the applications you are assessing.
 This is necessary to gather all the relevant information needed.